vkill/wrap_in_module/README.md

     $ ruby program.rb
     [1, 2, 3]
-    #<Script:/tmp/my-script.rb> running.

-## Usage
+## Detailed Usage

-`WrapInModule::Script` modules are instantiated with
-<tt>WrapInModule::Script.new(main_file)</tt> or the alias
-<tt>WrapInModule::Script.load(main_file)</tt>.
-All the top-level constants and
-top-level methods that are defined in the +main_file+ and its dependent local files (see below) are scoped in the same Script module, and are thereby available to the calling program.
+`WrapInModule::wrap_file(_module, file_path)` wraps the file specified by *file_path* under the specified *_module*.
+All the top-level constants and top-level methods that are defined in the file at *file_path* and its dependent local files (see below) are scoped in the same module, and are thereby available to the calling program.

-The +main_file+ can load or require other files with +load+ and +require+, as usual.
-These methods, in the `WrapInModule::Script` context, add some behavior to the +Kernel+ +load+ and +require+ methods:
-<tt>WrapInModule::Script#load</tt> and <tt>WrapInModule::Script#require</tt>
-first search for files relative to the +main_file+'s dir.
-Files loaded in this way ("dependent local files") are treated like the script file itself: top-level definitions are added to the script module that is returned by +load+ or +require+.
+The file located at *file_path* can load or require other files with *load* and *require*, as usual.
+These methods, in the *_module* context, add some behavior to the *Kernel* *load* and *require* methods: Within the *_module* context they first search for files relative to the *file_path*'s dir.
+Files loaded in this way ("dependent local files") are treated like the file located at *file_path*: top-level definitions are added to the module.

-Both <tt>WrapInModule::Script#load</tt> and
-<tt>WrapInModule::Script#require</tt> fall back to the Kernel versions if the
-file is not found locally.
+Both *load* and *require* fall back to the Kernel versions if the file is not found locally.
 Hence, other ruby libraries can be loaded and required as usual, assuming their names do not conflict with local file names.
 Definitions from those files go into the usual scope (typically global).
-The normal ruby +load+ and +require+ behavior can be forced by calling
+The normal ruby *load* and *require* behavior can be forced by calling `Kernel.load` and `Kernel.require`.
-<tt>Kernel.load</tt> and <tt>Kernel.require</tt>.

-A `WrapInModule::Script` immitates the way the top-level ruby context works, so a ruby file that was originally intended to be run from the top level, defining top-level constants and top-level methods, can also be run as a `WrapInModule::Script`, and its top-level constants and top-level methods are wrapped in the script's scope.
-The difference between this behavior and simply wrapping the loaded definitions in an _anonymous_ module using
-<tt>Kernel.load(main_file, true)</tt> is that the top-level methods and
-top-level constants defined in the script are accessible using the `WrapInModule::Script` instance.
+A `WrapInModule` wrapped file immitates the way the top-level ruby context works, so a ruby file that was originally intended to be run from the top level, defining top-level constants and top-level methods, can also be run as a module, and its top-level constants and top-level methods are wrapped in the modules scope.
+The difference between this behavior and simply wrapping the loaded definitions in an _anonymous_ module using `Kernel.load(main_file, true)` is that the top-level methods and top-level constants defined in the module are accessible using the *_module*.

-The top-level definitions of a `WrapInModule::Script` can be accessed after it has been loaded, as follows:
+The top-level definitions of a `WrapInModule` module can be accessed after it has been loaded, as follows:

-<tt>script.meth</tt>
+`module.meth`

-- Call a method defined using <tt>def meth</tt> or <tt>def self.meth</tt> in
+- Call a method defined using `def meth` or `def self.meth` in the specified file.
-  the script file.

-<tt>script::K</tt>
+`module::K`

-- Access a class, module, or constant defined using <tt>K = val</tt> in the script file.
+- Access a class, module, or constant defined using `K = val` in the specified file.

-An "input" can be passed to the script before loading.
-Simply call `WrapInModule::Script.new` (or `WrapInModule::Script.load`) with a block.
-The block is passed a single argument, the `WrapInModule::Script` module, and executed before the files are loaded into the Script's scope.
-Setting a constant in this block makes the constant available to the script during loading.
-For example:

-    script = Script.load("my-script.rb") { |script| script::INPUT = 3 }

-Note that all methods defined in the script file are both instance methods of the module and methods of the module instance (the effect of
-<tt>Module#module_function</tt>).
-So <tt>include</tt>-ing a Script module in a
-class will give instances of the class all the methods and constants defined in the script, and they will reference the instance's instance variables, rather than the Script module's instance variables.
+## History

+This is largely based on an older script called **script.rb**  written by Joel VanderWerf and released under the Ruby license in 2004.
+I found issues with the way **script.rb** was doing things, specifically with respect to creating a module like object rather than an actual module.
+This caused problems with libraries such as ActiveModel and validations, etc. Therefore, I rewrote it to work with normal modules.

+Lots of props have to go out to Joel VanderWerf for writing **script.rb** in the first place.
+It would have taken me a lot longer to accomplish this if I didn't have Joel's **script.rb** ruby file to go off of.

+Thanks Joel

-The Script class was inspired by Nobu Nokada's suggestion in http://ruby-talk.org/62727, in a thread (started in http://ruby-talk.org/62660) about how to use ruby script files as specifications of objects.
+It also looks that Joel was originally inspired by Nobu Nokada's suggestion in http://ruby-talk.org/62727, in a thread (started in http://ruby-talk.org/62660) about how to use ruby script files as specifications of objects.

 ## Legal and Contact Information